humhub/humhub/protected/humhub/docs/guide/dev-migrate-0.20-status.md

 ## Bugs / ToDos / To Improve

 - Installer mac
-- Use own Namespaces for Modules not module/
 - Delete config.php Cache on Error / Don't config Cache on DEV!
 - Comment in new Window Mode / Like Link in Modules
 - Check how to handle unapproved/disabled users (Directory, Spaces)